sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 	single: declare
 	pair: variable; declare

+A variable allows you to store a value in a named memory location.
 To create a variable, you must tell Java its data type and its name.
 Creating a variable is also called **declaring a variable**.
 The type is a keyword like int, double, or boolean, but you get to make up the